ArtemisAI/thePodcaster/README.md

 4. AI-powered transcription (Faster-Whisper).
 5. Local LLM (Ollama) integration for suggesting titles and summaries.
 6. Automated publishing workflows via n8n webhook triggers.
+7. Built-in file browser for inspecting uploaded and processed files.

 The stack is designed to **run completely on a single workstation** while taking advantage of any NVIDIA/AMD GPU that may be available (GPU usage for Ollama/Whisper is configurable but not explicitly set up in this version).
 Everything is shipped through **Docker Compose** for reproducible development and deployments.